IGood/boilerplatezero/README.md

 # boilerplatezero

-boilerplatezero (BPZ) is a collection of C# source generators that simplifies the code that needs to be written for common C# patterns.
+boilerplatezero (BPZ) is a collection of C# source generators that simplify the code required for common C# patterns.

 ----